gugarosa/jucesp_rpa/README.md

 ### Bash Script

-Instead of invoking every script to conduct the experiments, it is also possible to use the provided shell script, as follows:
+Instead of invoking every script to conduct the automation, it is also possible to use the provided shell script, as follows:

 ```Bash
 ./pipeline.sh